Act One: 10 years

 “Let’s make mom a cup of tea, what do you say?”
 April heard her daughter say, as she turned into the kitchen.
 April heard Marjorie give a healthy “yeah!” in response, and the sound of a kettle filing came from the other room.

-April had been preparing to launch into a tirade about “that jobless drive-share bitch” for not helping her get inside the front door, but instead, struck dumb by her daughter’s sudden uncharacteristic behavior, she absently shut the front door and hobbled over to the couch to sit down, putting her throbbing, Frankenstein-stitched feet on the ottoman for comfort, then waited in stunned silence for her tea.
+April had been preparing to launch into a tirade about “that jobless drive-share cunt” for not helping her get inside the front door, but instead, struck dumb by her daughter’s sudden and uncharacteristic behaviour, she absently shut the front door and hobbled over to the couch to sit down, putting her throbbing, Frankenstein-stitched and bandaged feet on the ottoman for comfort, then waited in stunned silence for her tea.

 Which was forthcoming, along with a shot glass creatively repurposed to carry two ibuprofen and one antibiotic, accompanied by a glass of cold water to wash them down.
 This was further accompanied with a warning that the tea now sitting on the small table beside the couch was quite hot, followed by a lecture on how she could take two painkillers every four hours and must take her antibiotics four times a day, which basically meant four hours in between, leaving eight to sleep.
 As she listened to this stranger, this doppelgänger assuming her daughter’s identity, she saw the water glass she’d handed back, after a sip to help the pills go down, had been placed on the table with her prescription, resting on a coaster as she had asked her daughter a thousand times to use so she didn’t ruin the fucking table!